Converting Webflow Site to React With Appfairy - Ultimate Guide

 Unfortunately, “On Enter” page transitions don’t transfer over very easily to React applications from Webflow.
 It’s possible to get them to work on initial page load, but when leaving and returning to a page using react router, the animation may not retrigger.

 The easiest way to get around this is to change from using an “On Page Load” trigger to a “Button Click” trigger.
 Assign the button click trigger to a button which you then set

 display: none, and

-Now from inside the useEffect (or componentDidMount for a React component) function of the view controller you can add in the following in order to trigger the animation the right way everytime!
+Now from inside the componentDidMount function of the view you can add in the following in order to trigger the button animation as early as

 I hope these steps help you save a day of debugging.
 Appfairy is an awesome tool thank you Eytan Manor!
 Let me know in the comments if you have any questions or if I should elaborate more on this guide.